CadeArch/WhatIf_App/README.md

 ## questions
     - is there a good way to reinitialize a db reference to have no listeners at the end of a match?
+    - is the db listeners on the db reference object?
     -

+## ideas
+    - remove ambiguous letters from game code generation
+    - make the username the account players email address and what is currently the user name the display name
+    - app design - don't allow the user to make a mistake if possible (vote frag selecting more than one sentence)
+    - leaderboards (currently isnt showing which player is the best player, food for thought)